 Culture : used and valued in the vinification of the Côtes de Gascogne wines

 Historical grape variety for Armagnac - Cultivated in the vineyards before its destruction by phylloxera in 1878.

 Eaux-de-vie : produces fine and floral eaux-de-vie with great elegance

 Culture : Its cultivation on rootstock is more difficult and it is quite rare- Represents a small area.

 The Armagnac production remains an artisanal process involving three steps :

 The eau de vie is produced from white wine made with white grapes, with a good acidity and a low alcohol degree.
 The wine has a good capacity to preserve the freshness and aromas until the distillation process.

-The white grapes harvested in September are pressed; the juice is then fermented in a natural and traditional way, without sulphur, sugar or any addition.
+The white grapes harvested in September are pressed; the juice is then fermented in a natural and traditional way, without sulphur or sugar.